Gleyber Torres Player Props: Yankees vs. Rockies

 Gleyber Torres At The Plate

-- Torres has had at least one RBI in 23.3% of his games this season (21 of 90), with two or more RBI 13 times (14.4%).
-He has also been responsible for three or more of his team's runs in two contests.
+- In 22 games this year (24.2%), Torres has picked up an RBI, and in 13 of those games (14.3%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.